gregurco/jobeet-tutorial/days/day-6.md

 + {% for job in category.activeJobs|slice(0, 10) %}
 ```

-Doctrine is smart enough and will load from DB only 10 jobs and not all.
-So, we don't abuse DB in this case.

 ## Custom Configuration

 In the `templates/job/list.html.twig` template we have hardcoded the number of max jobs shown for a category.